ayandansimbi-create/Research-Assignment-1/README.md

 # Research-Assignment-1
-this is a research assignment for BrightLearn
+This is a first research assignment from Brightlearn which focused on Foundations on Data  including tool & ethics. this research also touch base on Artificial Intelligence and Machine Learning.